symfony-cmf/symfony-cmf-docs/getting-started/routing.rst

 shared data.
 If you don't need content, you can just not set it in the document.

-For more details, see the :ref:`route document section in the RoutingExtraBundle documentation<bundles_routingextra_document>`.
+For more details, see the :ref:`route document section in the RoutingExtraBundle documentation <bundle-routing-document>`.

 Integrating with SonataAdmin